 You may wish to review §§ 22.1-1, 22.1-3, and 22.1-5 of the Code of Virginia for additional enrollment information.
-These sections provide more details regarding requirements related to school age and residency in a school division.
+These sections provide additional details regarding requirements related to school age and residency in a school division.

-I hope you will find this information helpful.
-Please do not hesitate to contact the Office of Policy at (804) 225-2092, or by e-mail at policy@doe.virginia.gov, if you need additional information.
+Please contact the Office of Policy at (804) 225-2092, or by e-mail at policy@doe.virginia.gov, if you need additional information.